carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 > ![Forking Repositories]({{ page.root }}/fig/MIBiG_search.png)

-For simple queries, such as "Streptococcus agalactiae" or searching for a specific strain you can use the "Simple search"  functionality.
+For simple queries, such as _Streptococcus agalactiae_ or searching for a specific strain you can use the "Simple search"  functionality.

 > ![Forking Repositories]({{ page.root }}/fig/MIBiG_query.png)